meffre-q/algorithm-fun/README.md

 Ex2: How to find if linked list has a loop ?

 Thanks to pointer it's very easy to find if a linked list is circular in C.

+Ex3: How to find 3rd element from end in a linked list in one pass?
+For this one I use the same tricks that I use for the first Ex.